 The Neurosciences and Neurological Disorders training program at the University of Toledo on the Health Science Campus offers the Ph.D., M.D./Ph.D., and M.S.B.S. degrees through the interdisciplinary degree programs in Medical Sciences.
 The primary goal of the doctoral program in Neurosciences and Neurological Disorders is to train students for independent, creative careers in research and/or teaching.
 The curriculum for the Ph.D. degree consists of a core of concentrated course work in the first year, followed by specialized elective courses and an emphasis on laboratory research.
 Elective courses are offered in developmental and systems neuroscience, as well as ion channel function, sensory physiology, and neuropharmacology.
 During the first two semesters, each student rotates through four research laboratories, conducting short-term projects, gaining exposure to techniques and identifying potential areas for further investigation.
-At the end of the second semester, each student selects a major advisor who directs the student's doctoral research.
-A faculty committee is also jointly chosen by the student and advisor to supervise academic progress toward completion of the Ph.D. degree.
+At the end of the second semester, each student selects a major advisor who directs the student's doctoral or thesis research.
+A faculty committee is also jointly chosen by the student and advisor to supervise academic progress toward completion of the Ph.D. or MSBS degree.
+In addition to 90 credit hours in didactic and other courses, Ph.D. students are required to successfully pass a qualifying exam and to write and defend a research dissertation.
+Masters students complete a minimum of 40 credit hours and write and defend a research thesis.

-Fall Term (all are required)

 Course Course Name Credit Hours

 Introduction to Biomedical Research 0

-Current Problems an nd Research Approaches (CPRA) in
+Current Problems a nd Research Approaches (CPRA) in

 BMSP633/833 CPRA in Protein Structure and Catalysis 2.5

 BMSP634/834 CPRA in Genes and Genomes 2.5

 BMSP636/836 CPRA in Cell Membranes 3

 BMSP638/838 Methods in Biomedical Sciences 3

 INDI602/802 "On Being a Scientist" 1

 BMSP639/839 Mentored Research

 (one 8 week lab rotation) 3

 Total 15

-Samina Tama (all an a magninad)

-Spring Term (all are Course Name Credit Hours
+Spring Term (all are C. P. H.

+Course Course Name Credit Hours

-Course BMSP631/831
+BMSP631/831 Systems Pathophysiology I 3

-BMSP632/832 Systems Pathophysiology I 3 2
+BMSP632/832 Systems Pathophysiology II 2

-BMSP635/835 Systems Pathophysiology II CPRA in Cell Biology and Signaling 3
+BMSP635/835 CPRA in Cell Biology and Signaling 3

-BMSP639/839 Mentored Research 5
+BMSP639/839 Mentored Research 6

-DIVISI 037/037 (two 8 week lab rotations) Ü
+D. 40D (27 /027 (two 8 week lab rotations)

 BMSP637/837 Recent Adv BMS Journal Club 1

-DWIST 037/037 Recent Adv Divis Journal Club 1

 Total 15

 Summer Term

 Course Course Name Credit Hours

-PUBH532 Statistical Methods I,
+PUBH532/732 Statistical Methods I,

 (required BMS core course) 3

 NNDP673/873 Research in NNDP 0-8

 BMSP639/839 Mentored Research

 (additional rotations are possible) 0-8

+•

 Total 11

 Track or Major Cou ırses

+a : a .

-Spring Semester
+Spring Semester G .
+11. 11

 Course Course Name Credit Hours

 NND650/850 Seminar in Neuroscience 0

 NND654/854 Journal Paper Review in Neurosciences 1

 BMS603/803 Journal paper review 1

 Elective Courses

-E II G

-Fall Semester C = N C 1: 11
+Fall Semester

 Course Course Name Credit Hours

 BIOE4720/5620 Cellular Electrophysiology 3

 NND689/889 Independent study in Neuroscience 1-15

-NND656/856 NND672/872 Readings in Neuroscience 1.5
+NND656/856 Readings in Neuroscience

-1111D012/8/2 Current Topics in Neuroscience 1-5
+NND672/872 Current Topics in Neuroscience 1-5

 Spring Semester

 Course Course Name Credit Hours

 BMSP625/825 Grant Writing Workshop 2

 NND581/781 Neuroscience 6

 NND689/889 Independent study in Neuroscience 1-15

 NND656/856 Readings in Neuroscience

 NND672/872 Current Topics in Neuroscience 1-5

 Basic principles of Pharmacology 1

 INDI679/879.
-Microscopy Techniques I: Basic and Ad vanced Light Microscopy:
+Microscopy Techniques I: Basic and Adva

+INDI686/886.
+Microscopy Techniques II: Transmission a

+11 121000/000.
+Neuropharmacology no Seaming Election wheroscopy.